What is a Biosphere Reserve?

 To carry out the complementary activities of nature conservation and use of natural resources, biosphere reserves are organized into three interrelated zones, known as the core area, the buffer zone and the transition area.

 This zonation is applied in many different ways in the real world to accommodate geographical conditions, socio-cultural settings, available legal protection measures and local constraints.
 This flexibility can be used creatively and is one of the strongest points of the biosphere reserve concept.

 How are Biosphere Reserves selected?

-Organizational arrangements should be provided for the involvement and participation of a suitable range of public authorities, local communities and private interests in the planning and management of the biosphere reserve.
+Organizational arrangements should be provided for the involvement and participation of a suitable range of public authorities, private interests and local communities in the planning and management of the biosphere reserve.
 In the case of large natural areas which straddle national boundaries, countries are encouraged to co-operate in setting up and jointly managing transboundary biosphere reserves.

 National MAB Committees or focal points are responsible for preparing biosphere reserve nominations and for involving the appropriate government agencies, relevant institutions and local authorities in preparing the nomination.
 Each nomination is examined by a UNESCO Advisory Committee for biosphere reserves, for recommendation to the International Co-ordinating Council of the MAB Programme.
 This Council takes a decision on nominations for designation and the Director-General of UNESCO notifies the State concerned of the decision.
 Once designated, the appropriate authorities are encouraged to publicize their biosphere reserves, for example with a commemorative plaque and distributing information material indicating this special status.

 Who participates in a Biosphere Reserve?